alexh76/mosaic/README.md

 Python 3 must be installed in order to run this on your machine.
 The numpy and cv2 libraries must also be installed.

-The program, target image, and the folder of tile images should all be in the same folder.

 ## Running the Program

 Run the program in the command line with: